chrisotto6/VSCodeFitNesse/README.md

 ## Major Release Notes

+### 1.1.0

+    * Added changes to README.md for better representation in marketplace
+    * Added shift + alt + f key key binding for format of FitNesse files
+    * Added menu option for formatting directories containing FitNesse files
+    * Added menu option to format files from R-click in menu
+    * Added Travis CI to validate master branch

 ### 1.0.0

-Initial release of VS Code FitNesse.
+    * Initial release of VS Code FitNesse.
-Includes all main functional requirements outlined in the feature section.
+    * Includes all main functional requirements outlined in the feature section.